ENDING TOK:

 POST-TRUTH QUESTIONS

-To invite some focused, end-game discussion here are the generative questions from the Post-truth? unit in the knowledge and politics optional theme.
+To invite some focused, whole-class, end-game discussion here are some generative questions lifted from the Post-truth? unit in the knowledge and politics optional theme.

 1. Are we really living in a post-truth world or have we always been surrounded by obfuscations and lies disguised as facts?